confluentinc/cp-ansible/VARIABLES.md

 ***

-### overwrite_systemd_services

-If yes then when performing an archive deployment the SystemD service files will be overwritten with the new paths and options

-Default:  true

-***

 ### sasl_protocol

 SASL Mechanism to set on all Kafka Listeners.
 Configures all components to use that mechanism for authentication.
 Possible options none, kerberos, plain, scram